Frequently Asked Questions

 Can I park overnight?

-Wherever you park, neither Opti-Park nor Brewers of Indiana Guild can be held responsible for your vehicle.
+Wherever you park, neither the Brewers of Indiana Guild nor the event host facility can be held responsible for your vehicle.

 Do I have to wait in line to enter?

-As with Bloomington Craft Beer Festival and Indiana Microbrewers Festival this year, we're implementing a new entry process that makes it easier for everyone to get in more quickly at Broad Ripple Beer Fest.
-Stay tuned for entry information.
+As with Bloomington Craft Beer Festival, Indiana Microbrewers Festival, and Broad Ripple Beer Fest earlier this year, we're implementing a new entry process that makes it easier for everyone to get in more quickly at Winterfest.

 Can I buy tickets at the gate?